peterheesterman/chit/README.md

    - [x] Collaborators
  - [ ] Tests
    - [x] Versions
-   - [ ] Owners
+   - [x] Owners
    - [ ] Crate details
  - [x] Add a CI pipeline that runs the tests
  - [ ] Make a logo for chit
  - [ ] Add another command e.g. `chit repo` which might get meta data like stars and collaborator numbers etc
  - [ ] Change error handling to use result types
  - [ ] Use some more functional programming techniques to cut the code size down
- - [ ] Support windows by removing the use of color when windows binary is being built
  - [ ] distribute through brew, apt-get, etc...

+## Contributors
+See the [fantastic people](https://github.com/peterheesterman/chit/graphs/contributors) who have made chit.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details